 Promp ts State has no update to report (place an X) State response 10.
 Budget neutrality 10.1 Current status and analysis 10.1.1 If the SUD component is part of a broader demonstration, the state should provide an analysis of the SUD-related budget neutrality and an analysis of budget neutrality as a whole.
 Describe the current status of budget neutrality and an analysis of the budget neutrality to date.
-DMAS is up to date with budget neutrality reports and have always shown budget neutrality.
+DMAS is up to date with budget neutrality reports and have consistently shown a neutral budget.
 10.2 Implementation update 10.2.1 The state expects to make other program changes that may affect budget neutrality.
 X

-Promp ts State has no update to report (place an X) State response 11.
-SUD-related demonstration operations and policy / · 11.1 Considerations 11.1.1 The state should highlight significant SUD (or if broader demonstration, then SUD-related) demonstration operations or policy considerations that could positively or negatively affect beneficiary enrollment, access to services, timely provision of services, budget neutrality, or any other provision that has potential for beneficiary impacts.
+Promp fo.
+State has no update to report (place an X) State response 110mp SUD-related demonstration operations and policy (place all A) State response 11.1 Considerations 11.1.1 The state should highlight significant SUD (or if broader demonstration, then SUD-related) demonstration operations or policy considerations that could positively or negatively affect beneficiary enrollment, access to services, timely provision of services, budget neutrality, or any other provision that has potential for beneficiary impacts.
 Also note any activity that may accelerate or create delays or impediments in achieving the SUD demonstration's approved goals or objectives, if not already reported elsewhere in this document.
 See Monitoring Report Instructions for more detail.
-The state is continuing to monitor the impacts of COVID.
-The unwinding of the federal public health emergency and flexibility to not disenroll members will have an impact on members diagnosed as well as engaged in treatment.
-11.2 Implementation update 11.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 11.2.1.a How the delivery system operates under the demonstration (e.g., through the managed care system or fee for service) DMAS will be implementing a new managed care benefit, Project Cardinal in the next year.
+The state is continuing to monitor the impacts of COVID-19.
+The unwinding of the federal public health emergency and the end of the continuous coverage requirement will have an impact on members diagnosed as well as engaged in treatment.
+The state is also working with providers with the transition to the new fee-for-service contractor for claims and service authorization processing.
+11.2 Implementation update 11.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 11.2.1.a How the delivery system operates under the demonstration (e.g., through the managed care system or fee for service) DMAS implemented a new managed care benefit during this reporting period.
 This is combining the two current managed care contracts.
 DMAS anticipates no interruptions to care.
 11.2.1.b Delivery models affecting demonstration participants (e.g., Accountable Care Organizations, Patient Centered Medical Homes) X 11.2.1.c Partners involved in service delivery X

 Prompts State has no update to report (place an X) State response 11.2.2 The state experienced challenges in partnering with entities contracted to help implement the demonstration (e.g., health plans, credentialing vendors, private sector providers) and/or noted any performance issues with contracted entities.
 Virginia is experiencing a behavioral health workforce shortage, not only for substance use disorders but also mental health.
-The administration is collaborating efforts to address this for the Commonwealth.
+The administration is collaborating efforts to address this for the Commonwealth through Right Help Right Now.
+During this reporting period, DMAS continues to work with providers to make sure they are navigating the provider enrollment process and reporting any issues with our provider enrollment unit.
 11.2.3 The state is working on other initiatives related to SUD or OUD.
 X 11.2.4 The initiatives described above are related to the SUD or OUD demonstration (The state should note similarities and differences from the SUD demonstration).
 X